stevenlee090/stevenlee090.github.io/_posts/2020-05-04-yabai-skhd-wm.markdown

 ---

-Few years ago, I posted about how I managed to [tiling window manager `chunkwm`]({% post_url 2018-02-18-window-managers %}), which is now deprecated and no longer maintained by [koekeishiya](https://github.com/koekeishiya).
+Few years ago, I posted about [tiling window manager `chunkwm`]({% post_url 2018-02-18-window-managers %}), which is now deprecated and no longer maintained by [koekeishiya](https://github.com/koekeishiya).
 However, now we have a newer and greater window manager `yabai`, which I will be using from now onwards.
 Note that this is a macOS specific tiling window manager and I am installing this on macOS version 10.15.4.

 ## 1. Installing yabai
 The [official wiki page](https://github.com/koekeishiya/yabai/wiki#yabai) is a is a great place to start, as it provides you with a great overview of what you are getting into.
 Plus, the GitHub Wiki sidebar has just about everything you would need to get this up and running.